techfolios/template-old/README.md

 * Get a GitHub account

-* Create your username.github.io repository and clone to your local computer.
+* Fork the ics-portfolios/template repo to your account, rename it to username.github.io.

+* (Will gh-pages be the default branch?)

+* Edit _config.yml and interior pages.

 * Set ics-portfolios/template as upstream master, merge changes.

+*

 * Install Jekyll locally, run it.